jharasaki/cse15l-lab-reports/LabReport3.md

 ```
 less -pBin technical/911report/chapter-7.txt

-qualifications for this plot were their devotion to Usama **Bin** Ladin, their veteran
+qualifications for this plot were their devotion to Usama ==Bin== Ladin, their veteran
                 service, and their ability to get valid U.S. visas.
 Neither had spent any
                 substantial time in the West, and neither spoke much, if any, English.